xyflow/xyflow/.changeset/thirty-snakes-float.md

 "@xyflow/svelte": minor
 ---

-feat(NodeWrapper): focus nodes in the viewport on tab
+Focus nodes on tab if not within the viewport and add a new prop `enablePanOnFocus`